DCMLab/standards/docs/source/tutorial/counterpoint.rst

   :black: labels left untouched by the reviewer;
   :red: labels removed by the reviewer;
-  :green: labels inserted by the reviewer are in green.
+  :green: labels inserted by the reviewer.

   Please pause and ponder for a moment what the reasoning behind each of the two versions might have been and how they relate to yours.

   The annotator (in red) had learned their partimento well and defended their interpretation as a stereotypical realization of a *basso che scende legato*.
 The reviewer, on the other hand, wanted to highlight the continuum with the following Fauxbourdon (mm.
 243-5).
-Since both are very legitimate views, they settled on integrating both perspectives:
+Since both are legitimate views, they settled on integrating both perspectives:

   .. figure:: img/counterpoint_03c_beethoven.svg